joshmenden/n2h/README.md

 # n2h — Notion to Hugo

+An installable Golang library for converting your Notion pages into a markdown file in your Hugo blog.

+## Background

 I love writing in Notion!
 But want to keep my Hugo blog alive.
 This is my solution.

 For a more comprehensive breakdown of this project, check out my blog post [Write in Notion, Publish with Hugo](https://livingissodear.com/posts/write_in_notion_publish_with_hugo_introducing_n2h/).